Easy RISC-V

 Comparison instructions

 Usually when you write a comparison of some sort like a == b or a >= b, it’s used as a condition for some if or loop, but… those things are complicated!
-We’re getting to it later.
+We’ll get to it later.

 Sometimes you just want a boolean value out of a comparison.
 The C convention uses 1 for true and 0 for false, and since the world runs on C now, that’s what RISC-V provides.